Tessa Keswick: Books

 On 9 January 2020, Keswick published The Colour of the Sky After Rain, about her impression of the Chinese people and their culture after decades of travel to China and the Far East.

 Other positions

 In September 2013, Keswick was appointed a director of Daily Mail and General Trust.
 In the same month, she was elected chancellor of the University of Buckingham, a position she held until 2020.

 She was a patron of the British Museum, the National Gallery and the Victoria and Albert Museum.
 In July 2007 she became a Fellow of King's College London.

 Personal life and death

-Keswick was the daughter of Simon Fraser, 15th Lord Lovat and Rosamond Delves (née Broughton).
+Keswick was born at Beaufort Castle, near Kiltarlity, Inverness-shire on 15 October 1942, the daughter of Simon Fraser, 15th Lord Lovat and Rosamond Delves (née Broughton).
 She was married firstly to Hugh Mackay, 14th Lord Reay, and then to businessman Sir Henry Keswick from 1985.

-Keswick died of ovarian cancer on 13 September 2022, at the age of 79.
+Keswick died of ovarian cancer in Marylebone, London, on 13 September 2022, aged 79.